 Once the grant application has been completed by the district staff with the Consolidated Update role, the user will mark the application as Draft Completed.
 Next, the district business manager who has been given the Fiscal Representative Role will review and either approve or return to the Consolidated Update role.
 The last approval step at the district level is the Authorized Representative Approval.
-Once the Authorized Representative has approved the application submission, it will be submitted to DEED and automatically given a Substantially Approvable date by the system.
+Once the Authorized Representative has approved the application submission, it will be submitted to DEED.